Yu-Group/covid19-severity-prediction/outline.md

         - would like to use information directly from the hospital as well
 - using these outcomes, we then would like to prioritize different hospitals
     - still not sure how to combine them...
+- these efforts should be coordinated with how the gov. is distributing ventilator stockpiles
 - prediction setup
     - we restrict our analysis to counties which already have confirmed cases
     - each day, we randomly split counties to do prediction